SUMET - Urban Sustainability Responsibilities in the Mobility Electrification – Energy Transition Mineral Demand Nexus

 Collaborators and Team

-The project is implemented by the University of Eastern Finland’s RESOURCE Research Community, with the collaboration of the Maastricht Sustainability Institute at Maastricht University.
+The project is implemented by the University of Eastern Finland’s RESOURCE Research Community, with the collaboration of the Maastricht Sustainability Institute at Maastricht University, and the SRC PHOENIX consortium.

 SUMET currently collaborates on urban case studies with the Oslo Agency for Climate, Norway, the City of Tampere, Finland, and the City of Madrid, Spain.